-Assembly begins, and the entrance doors will be closed promptly at 7:55 a.m.
+Assembly begins, and the entrance doors will be closed promptly at 7:40am at Covenant campus and at 7:55am at Waverly campus.
 Students who are late must be escorted by a parent to the ACA Office to receive a tardy slip.
 Excessive tardies in a grading period could result in course failure, lowered course grade, or could affect a student's re-enrollment for the following year.
 In addition, four tardies will be counted as a single unexcused absence.
 Each subsequent tardy after 4 will count as an additional unexcused absence.